-Table 1 Surgical Records in the Dataset
+Table 1.
+Surgical records in the dataset

-2.2.
 Preprocessing

-Four types of preprocessing were performed (Figure 1) to learn data effectively.
-First, for data-cleansing, the data with missing values and special characters such as +, --->, >, <, 《, 》—that is, content-wise insignificant information—were removed.
+Four types of preprocessing were performed to learn data effectively (Figure 1).
+First, for data-cleansing, data with missing values and special characters such as +, --->, >, <, 《, 》—that is, content-wise insignificant information—were removed.
 Additionally, specific numbering symbols such as [1] and ①, which are used only in specific institutions, were removed.
 Second, we removed stop words—grammatically appropriate but contextually meaningless words—using the Natural Language Toolkit [11] (NLTK), which is a text-processing library available in Python.
 Third, we created an input by combining the operative report and diagnosis.
-Finally, duplicate data among the same final input data and the ICD-9 code were removed.
-After preprocessing, the number of data is 45,853.
+Finally, duplicate data among the same final input data and ICD-9 codes were removed.
+After preprocessing, the number of data was 45,853.

-There is a unique case where there is only one data with a specific label (ICD-9 code such as 45.72, 48.63, 54.21).
-In this case, it cannot be divided into train and test sets, making it difficult to accurately measure performance.
-Therefore, we used data after removing a small number of labels.
-Additionally, multi-label data is used in the proposed model.
-Multi-label refers to the existence of one or multiple labels coexisting on a single data.
-In the D2SBERT [12] study, this problem was eliminated by using only the top-50 labels.
-In this study, we identified the removal rate that can be equally split into the train and test sets through empirical experiments.
-Consequently, data were removed for the ICD-9 codes that appeared 11 or fewer times.
-The removed data occupies 3% of the total data; it was removed because it is an uncommon term.
-After removal, there are 44,341 data and 353 ICD-9 codes.
-Data were used in the multi-label classification library to ensure that multi-label ICD-9 codes were balanced in the train and test sets.
-The multi-label classification library was used in scikit-learn [13], which is an open-source machine learning available in Python, and the train and test datasets were divided in an 8:2 ratio.
+There was a unique case where there is only one data with a specific label (ICD-9 code such as 45.72, 48.63, 54.21).
+These data cannot be divided into train and test sets, making it difficult to accurately measure performance.
+Therefore, we used data after removing a small number of such labels.
+Additionally, the proposed model used multi-label data, which refers to one or multiple labels coexisting in a single data.
+The D2SBERT [12] study addressed this problem by using only the top-50 labels.
+In this study, we identified the removal rate that could be equally split between the train and test sets through empirical experiments.
+Consequently, data were removed for ICD-9 codes that appeared ≤11 times.
+The removed data accounted for 3% of the total data and were removed because they were uncommon terms.
+After removal, 44,341 data and 353 ICD-9 codes remained.
+Data were used in the multi-label classification library to ensure that the multi-label ICD-9 codes were balanced between the train and test sets.
+The multi-label classification library was used in scikit-learn [13], an open-source machine learning available in Python.
+The train and test datasets were divided in an 8:2 ratio.

 Figure 1.
 Preprocessing Workflow

-2.3.
-Methods
+Computational methods

-In this section, we discuss the ConBERT model, which is an ensemble model to achieve higher performance on the ICD-9 code prediction problem.
+This section discusses the ConBERT model, which is an ensemble model that achieved higher performance for ICD-9 code prediction.

-2.3.1.
 Embedding

 Embedding is a natural language processing technique that expresses words as numerical vectors.
-The generated vector contains semantic and grammatical information so that various operations, such as calculating the similarity between words and sentences, are possible.
-In the case of ICD-9 code automation, there is a difference in the indication of the operative report and diagnosis even with the same ICD-9 code.
+The generated vector contains semantic and grammatical information so to allow various operations, such as calculating the similarity between words and sentences.
+In the case of ICD-9 code automation, the indication of the operative report and diagnosis differs even with the same ICD-9 code.
 In this case, the similarity of expressions can be compared through embedding.
 Representative embedding models include Word2Vec [16], Glove [17], Fasttext [18], ELMo [19], and BERT.
-As BERT has shown outstanding performance on various tasks among other models, we utilize BERT-based embedding.
-All the pre-trained models and corresponding corpuses used for pre-training are shown in Table 2.
-A detailed description of each model is provided in the following sections.
+As BERT has shown outstanding performance on various tasks among other models, we utilized BERT-based embedding.
+The pre-trained models and corresponding corpuses used for pre-training are shown in Table 2.
+Detailed descriptions of each model are provided in the following sections.

-Table 2 The Pre-training Model and Learned Corpus
+Table 2.
+Pre-training models and learned corpuses